Luisa13/Algorithms/Algorithms/Threads/MultiThreading/README.md

   - Hold and wait: At least one thread is holding a resoource and waiting for another resource.
   - Non-preventive allocation
   - Circular wait (Solution: Enforce a strict order in lock acquisition).

-- Reentrant lock
+  - Strategies:
-   - Verbose, complex and flexible.
+      - Reentrant Lock: Verbose, complex and flexible.
-- Reentrant tryLock
-   - Sensitive to interruptions good choice for watchdog.
+      - Reentrant tryLock: Sensitive to interruptions good choice for watchdog.
-- ReentrantReadWrite Lock
-   - Ideal choice for multiple readers attempt scenario.
+      - ReentrantReadWrite Lock: Ideal choice for multiple readers attempt scenario.

 Situation| ReentrantLock | tryLock | ReentrantReadWrite